Thai22/Thai22/README.md

 ### Hey i'm Thai22!
-A passionate front-end  developer from South Sudan,
+A passionate   developer from South Sudan
-### Skills
-I have skills in JavaScript,React,React-Native,HTML,CSS,Node js,PhotoShop i build app both for web and native apps for android and ios